katrinasuherman/HealthyRecipeAnalysis/README.md

 The hypotheses and test statistic are as follows:

-- Null Hypothesis: The distribution of `'sugar'` when `'rating'` is missing is the same as the distribution of `'sugar'` when `'rating'` is not missing.
+**Null Hypothesis**: The distribution of `'sugar'` when `'rating'` is missing is the same as the distribution of `'sugar'` when `'rating'` is not missing.
-- Alternate Hypothesis: The distribution of `'sugar'` when `'rating'` is missing is not the same as the distribution of `'sugar'` when `'rating'` is not missing.
+**Alternate Hypothesis**: The distribution of `'sugar'` when `'rating'` is missing is not the same as the distribution of `'sugar'` when `'rating'` is not missing.
-- Test Statistic: The absolute difference of mean in the proportion of sugar of the distribution of the group without missing ratings and the distribution of the group with missing ratings.
+**Test Statistic**: The absolute difference of mean in the proportion of sugar of the distribution of the group without missing ratings and the distribution of the group with missing ratings.
-- Significance Level: 0.05
+**Significance Level**: 0.05

-1. Choosing a significance level.
+- Choosing a significance level.
 A significance level of 0.05 strikes a balance between rigor and practicality, minimizing the chance of incorrectly rejecting the null hypothesis while maintaining sensitivity to meaningful differences.

-2. Choosing a test statistic.
+- Choosing a test statistic.
 Plot the distributions of sugar proportions when rating is missing and when rating is not missing.
 <!-- insert plot Distributions of sugar proportions when rating is missing or not-->

 <iframe
 src="assets/sugar_missing.html"
 width="800"
-height="500"
+height="550"
 frameborder="0"
 style="margin: 0; padding: 0; display: block;"
 ></iframe>

 We can see that the two distribution have similar shapes.
 Hence, we chose the absolute difference in means as our test statistic.

-3. Run a permutation test and calculate the observed difference.
+- Run a permutation test and calculate the observed difference.

 <!-- insert plot Empirical Distribution of the K-S Statistic of Sugar Proportion-->